|A cornbread and bread dressing, made with tart apple, hot sausage and pecans.|

 |Apple, sausage and pecan dressing with a drizzle of turkey gravy.|

-Recipe: Apple, Sausage and Pecan Stuffing©From the Kitchen of Deep South Dish
+Recipe: Sausage Dressing with Apple and Pecan©From the Kitchen of Deep South Dish

 Prep time: 15 min |Cook time: 20 min | Yield: About 10 to 12 servings